 Through increased flexibility it helps our pupils to move confidently in a range of ways, to be able to negotiate obstacles safely whilst striving to achieve their ‘personal best’ and working towards the attainment of physical developmental milestones.

 Lessons are carefully planned and designed to be inclusive.
-Our curriculum schemes ensure that all pupils are given opportunities to experience a range of activities and resources adapted to meet the different abilities of our children, supporting them to develop a broad range of skills which they can use in different contexts along with simply the enjoyment of being physically active.
-Regular practice and repetition helps to consolidate skills.
+Our curriculum schemes ensure that all pupils are given opportunities to experience a range of activities and resources adapted to meet the different abilities of our children, supporting them to develop a broad range of skills which they can use in different contexts.
+We are passionate about promoting the enjoyment of physical activity – we want all of our pupils to have fun.

 Physical activities also support the development and attainment of skills in other areas of the curriculum e.g. the acquisition of fine motor skills required when learning to write, along with the development of self-care skills linked to everyday life and independence i.e. dressing, washing and feeding.

 How is P.E delivered at Broadmeadow?

 Here at Broadmeadow P.E. is delivered through the provision of weekly structured P.E. lessons, daily free play and adult choice planned activities taking place both in and outside of the classroom.
 Individual Occupational and Physiotherapy targets are included in activities throughout the day as appropriate e.g. when pupils are using the sensory gym.
 In addition, we have a number of Rebound Therapy trained staff who deliver taught sessions on our full size trampoline.
 Pupils have half term blocks of Rebound Therapy.
-Pupils also have half a term of swimming lessons before moving on to their new schools.
-During these activities pupil’s work towards attaining accredited certification.
-Classes also have at least one half term block of offsite P.E visits which focus on using local playground equipment and other facilities to develop physical skills beyond the resources we have at school Physical targets will also frequently form the main focus of weekly Educational visits, Forest school activities and fundraising events.
-Home learning also provides physical resources with linked activities for pupils and families to practice and extend skills at home.
+Pupils also have half a term of swimming lessons each year during which they work towards attaining accredited certification.
+Classes also have at least one half term block of offsite P.E visits which focus on using local playground equipment and other facilities to develop physical skills beyond the resources we have at school Physical targets will also frequently form the main focus of Educational visits, Forest school activities and fundraising events.
+We also provide home learning guidance and physical resources with linked activities for pupils and families to practice and extend skills at home.